 Every year, approximately 56,000 sleep-related crashes occur in the United States, according to the National Highway Traffic Safety Administration.
 These accidents cause 40,000 injuries and 1,550 traffic fatalities.

 If you or a family member has been involved in a drowsy driving accident, you may be entitled to compensation for medical expenses, lost wages, and property damage.
 Contact an auto accident lawyer from Phillips Law Group today to discuss your legal options.
-After hearing the details of your case, an injury lawyer can advise you the best course of action to take.
+After hearing the details of your case, a good Phoenix injury lawyer can advise you the best course of action to take.

 To receive a "Free Case Review", fill out the contact form on this page.